 - White Doves 2020

 There are so many songs that Sam Tinnesz has been featured in or that he co-wrote, co-produced, and even those he has listed… Many are featuring collaborations with other artists.
 There are so many that I don’t want to waste your time listing them all here.
-Instead, I am going to provide a link to his comprehensive playlist UNSECRET… But feel free to peruse his work on YouTube using the links below!
+Instead, I am going to provide a link to his comprehensive playlist UNSECRET… But feel free to peruse his work using the links below!